SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/locators.en.md

 ## Relative Locators

-**Selenium 4** introduces Relative Locators (previously called as _Friendly Locators_).
+**Selenium 4** introduces Relative Locators (previously called _Friendly Locators_).
 These locators are helpful when it is not easy to construct a locator for the desired element, but easy to describe spatially where the element is in relation to an element that does have an easily constructed locator.